 A reference to the TV cartoon show Scooby Doo, which introduced the phrase “And I would have gotten away with it, too, if it weren’t for those meddling kids” into pop culture.

-Because I have eyes in the back of my head!
+What, do I have eyes in the back of my head?
 It’s funny!

 See previous note on Rip Taylor.